rodmoioliveira/myblog/content/blog/takeaways-decomposing-systems-into-modules.md

 {% end %}

 To produce a KWIC index, we must define a list of non-significant words and a list of titles.
-Let's present an example for clarification's sake.
+Let's introduce an example for clarification's sake.
 For instance, the following input:

 ```text
 IGNORE